threedaymonk/seekrit/README.md

 Synchronisation
 ---------------

-Two scripts are run before and after operations:
+Two scripts are run before and after operations, if they exist:

 * `~/.config/seekrit/pre-load` is run before every lookup
 * `~/.config/seekrit/post-save` is run after a change is made